lessons learned on the journey toward independence

 Before buying, be sure to know the head (elevation rise) that the pump will need to be able to handle.
 Another use for gasoline powered water pumps is for fire protection in dry climates.
 A cistern of water on the back of a pickup truck and a good water pump could be a very good idea if wildland fires are a possibility in your area.
 Our Honda water pump has performed very well and has given us good service (it even survived freezing with water in it with minimal damage).
 Other water pump manufacturers are listed here.

-If a water source is above your home, but not far enough above it to yield acceptable water pressure, a booster pump could be the ideal solution to pressurize your household diaphragm tank.
+Like piston pumps, a booster pump will take water from a nearby source that is above or below the home and pressurize it in one's household (utilizing a household diaphragm tank).
+If the water source is above your home, but not far enough above it to yield acceptable water pressure, a booster pump could be the ideal solution to pressurize your household diaphragm tank.
 It could relieve you from needing to install a pump and extra cistern above your home for a gravity flow system.
-As long as the water source can flow into the booster pump, you can have good water pressure with very minimal power requirements.
+This is a surface pump that must be within .
 12, 24, and 48 volts DC and 120 volts AC models are available with the DC models being preferable for operation within a couple hundred feet of your home due to more efficient energy use.
-Booster pumps manufactured by Dankoff are available.
+The Flowlight booster pump, manufactured by Dankoff is an excellent choice.

 Another option is the Dankoff Slowpump.
-It is DC powered and is a great little pump for efficiently moving water up to a cistern or may even be used to pressurize a small system.
+It is DC powered and is a great little pump for slowly and efficiently moving water up to a cistern.
 It is capable of lifting water 450 feet if it is not pressurizing it, and is can operate straight off of solar (linear current booster recommended).
+This is not typically suited for pressurizing a system, as the flow is not very great, but it is an efficient water mover.

 12, 24, and 48 Volt DC Submersible Pumps